xdvom03/4xclearer/README.md

 ### Code quality

 Structures should be generalised to objects.
 Actions should be provided in a more logical interface, perhaps through packages, so that the AI would only send in move attempts (and thus couldn't break the rules).

+## V2

+### Rules

+* Income is now only tied to tile count.
+* Tiles belong to the player with most cities nearby, or nobody if there is a tie.
+* Cities do not grow (but the feature hasn't been cut from the code entirely yet).
+* Moving to a friendly city is an attempt to move two steps in that direction (through the city).
+This can be used to attack.

+### Resulting gameplay

+City defense is much easier, as is city regaining.
+Poorly placed cities are less valuable.
+Torus idea still interesting.

+Bug: Now that tiles can get tied, it is possible to get many cities next to each other, and the move system doesn't work with it properly (jumping 4 tiles with 2 cities).

+Graphics: Movement would be better without a pop-up window.
+Same for buying units.
+Also need a win/lose screen.

+### AI

+I solved the problem of pathfinding: the AI picks targets and moves towards them.
+When reaching the target, the unit will found a city, unless there is an enemy unit nearby, in which case it will kill it.
+This has the advantage of using most units in a meaningful way.
+With the current system, the AI crushes me with a 2-to-1 city starting advantage, but I crush it on 1-to-1.

+Troubles with targets:

+* Targets are not reconsidered unless rendered invalid, so the unit can miss big opportunities on its way to a target that has since become almost worthless.
+* We first find buy location and then the target, but the other way around makes more sense (and is closer to how I think when playing).
+Once you pick a target, we should only pick tiles by their relation to that tile, but we just pick tiles good overall, then try to find something.
+* Pathfinding can get stuck if there are a lot of units on at the same time.
+Pathfinding can overshoot one direction through a city and thus keep going back and forth.

+### Overall quality

+Visuals are much more pleasant and useful.
+I took a non-textual approach on the board and like it so far, but need to integrate everything to it.
+Code quality isn't too good, most things are misplaced.